Luka Dončić: 2020 Summer Olympics

-During the 2020 FIBA Men's Olympic Qualifying Tournament in Kaunas, Lithuania, Dončic led Slovenia to its first-ever Olympic berth.
-Dončić won MVP of the tournament by leading Slovenia to a 96–85 victory over Lithuania while recording 31 points, 11 rebounds, and 13 assists in the final round.
+During the 2020 FIBA Men's Olympic Qualifying Tournament in Kaunas, Lithuania, Dončić led Slovenia to its first-ever Olympic berth.
+He won MVP of the tournament by leading Slovenia to a 96–85 victory over Lithuania while recording 31 points, 11 rebounds, and 13 assists in the final round.

 In his Olympic debut on July 26, 2021, Dončić scored 48 points in a 118–100 victory over Argentina.
 His 48-point performance tied for the second-highest men's point total in a single game in Summer Olympics history and marked the most in a men's basketball debut.
-In the semi-final match-up versus France, Dončić posted the third triple-double in Olympic men's basketball history with 16 points, 10 rebounds, and 18 assists in a 90–89 loss.
-Also, it ended his 17-match winning streak from the senior national team debut back in 2017.
+In the semifinal matchup versus France, Dončić posted the third triple-double in Olympic men's basketball history with 16 points, 10 rebounds, and 18 assists in a 90–89 loss.
+It also ended his 17-match winning streak from the senior national team debut back in 2017.
 Slovenia ended up losing the bronze medal match versus Australia 107–93.
-For his play during the tournament, Dončić was selected to the FIBA All-Star Five team, joining Patty Mills, Ricky Rubio, Kevin Durant, and Rudy Gobert as the five best players at the Games.
+For his play during the tournament, Dončić was selected to the FIBA All-Star Five team, joining Patty Mills, Ricky Rubio, Kevin Durant, and Rudy Gobert as the five best players at the games.

 EuroBasket 2022

-During the tournament's group stage, Dončić scored 47 points as he led Slovenia to the Round of 16 with a 88–82 victory over France, claiming the top spot in Group B. His 47-point performance was the second-highest scoring total in EuroBasket history.
+During the tournament's group stage, Dončić scored 47 points as he led Slovenia to the Round of 16 with an 88–82 victory over France, claiming the top spot in Group B. His 47-point performance was the second-highest scoring total in EuroBasket history.
 It was the most points scored by any player in EuroBasket history in the last 65 years.
-On September 10, he scored 35 points while beating Belgium 88–72 to advance to the quarter-finals.
-The game marked his third consecutive game scoring 30+ points, becoming the first player in tournament history in 30 years to do so.
-Slovenia was eventually upset by Poland 90–87 in the quarter-finals.
+On September 10, Dončić scored 35 points while beating Belgium 88–72 to advance to the quarterfinals.
+The game marked his third consecutive game scoring 30-plus points, becoming the first player in tournament history in 30 years to do so.
+Slovenia was eventually upset by Poland 90–87 in the quarterfinals.

+2023 FIBA Basketball World Cup

+During the 2023 FIBA Basketball World Cup Dončić joined the exclusive 200-point club.
+He became one of only 11 players to do so in a single World Cup campaign, as Dončić led all scorers with 27.0 points to go along with 7.1 rebounds, 6.1 assists and 2.5 steals per game.
+Slovenia finished the tournament at seventh place beating Italy 89–85 with Dončić leading both sides in points, rebounds and assists.
+In recognition of his individual play, Dončić was named to the World Cup All-Tournament Team.